grafikrobot/boostorg.bloom/README.md

 yielding a minimum attainable FPR of $$1/2^{k_{\text{opt}}} \approx 0.6185^{c}$$.

-In the case of a Boost.Bloom block filter of the form `filter<T, Hash, K, block<Block, K'>>`, we can extend the approach from [Putze et al.](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=f376ff09a64b388bfcde2f5353e9ddb44033aac8) to derive the (approximate but very precise) formula:
+In the case of a Boost.Bloom block filter of the form `filter<T, K, block<Block, K'>>`, we can extend the approach from [Putze et al.](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=f376ff09a64b388bfcde2f5353e9ddb44033aac8) to derive the (approximate but very precise) formula: